Alan-Foster/Bubblewrap-App/README.md

 ## Changelog

+* 0.0.7 - Added bubble reset button.
+Unnescessary code cleanup.
+Finished the bagel.
-* 0.0.6 - More color adjustments.
-Moved addMenuItem to new file.
+* 0.0.6 - Final color adjustments, it actually looks like bubblewrap!
+Moved addMenuItem to seperate file.
 Ate half a bagel.
 * 0.0.5 - Background is now transparent.
 Added background to instructions.
 * 0.0.4 - Added rounded corners to bubbles.
 Background is now bubble-blue.
 * 0.0.3 - Added instructions.
 Changed backgroud color.
 Got a cup of tea.